omr-turbo/gc-arrays-tutorial/worksheet.md

 ./main
 ```

  Remember, OMR has been built without optimizations, so you can expect gc performance to be much worse than malloc.
-Compile the project in release mode, and run the benchmark again:
+Compile the project in release mode, and run the benchmark again.
+Run without verbose logging, which will affect the GC's throughput.

 ```bash
 # in the project root